Bin-Coder14/odin-recipes/README.md

 # odin-recipes
 A Basic Recipe Website.
-It doesn't have any styling to it yet, but might add it in the future.
+This is my first website.